Hardfork Initiation Submission Policy

 • No major holidays or events - tech teams ready to respond and support to issues

-• Preview Testnet hardforked - 42 epochs (1 day epochs)
+• Preview Testnet hard forked - 42 epochs (1 day epochs)

-• PreProd Testnet hardforked - 3 epochs
+• PreProd Testnet hard forked - 3 epochs

-• SPO readiness - 80% stake measure
+• SPO readiness - 80% stake measure by pool tool.

-• Exchange readiness - 80% by liquidity
+• Exchange readiness - 80% by liquidity.

-• DApp/Defi readiness - 80% of top 20 projects*
+• DApp/Defi readiness - 80% of top 20 projects.

-• Tooling readiness - 80% of named tools
+• Tooling readiness - 80% of named tools.

 • Wallet readiness - 80% of top 15

-*Note DApp and Defi readiness is subjective.
+• Note: DApp and Defi readiness is subjective.
 Different upgrades will affect the ecosystem in entirely different ways.
 The HFWG looks for evidence that trusted and mature ecosystem builders, where a level of expertise and experience are evidenced, have upgraded.
 This demonstrates 'the art of the possible’, which contributes to understanding ecosystem impact and timeline required, and also builds confidence a good level of testing has been undertaken.

 Last updated